21 Early-Season Flowers for Your Garden

 Winter Aconite

-If the snow has melted, you can be sure that winter aconite is ready to burst forth from the garden.
-Its growth time is limited -- the plant dies back once spring transitions to summer -- but its pretty, open blooms make it a showpiece in a woodland garden.
+If the snow has melted, you can be sure that winter aconite is ready to burst into bloom in your garden.
+Its growth time is limited (the plant dies back once spring transitions to summer) but its pretty, open blooms make it a showpiece in a woodland garden.

 Size: To 3 inches tall and wide